Frequently asked questions

 How to overwrite parameters for specific components

-Moved to the Bundles reference.
+Moved to Cluster configuration, Components reference.

 How to disable some components from bundle

-Moved to the Bundles reference.
+Moved to Cluster configuration, Components reference.